The government has chosen to take the “responsible course” to delay the return to surplus in order to “support jobs and growth in an uncertain world”.

-Health wins for the elderly included a $55 million to expand breast cancer screening to include women aged 70-74.
+This is in addition to the $55 million to expand breast cancer screening to include women aged 70–74.

 The move has pleased many in the sector, with CPSA senior policy advisor Amelia Christie describing this as a “simple reform, but one that will have huge benefits for older women”.

 The only downside, she suggests, is that this isn’t scheduled to start until 2016.
-“The reform should be moved forward to 2013 to help save women’s lives sooner rather than later.”
+“The reform should be moved forward to 2013 to help save women’s lives sooner rather than later,” Christie said.

-Funding was also announced for prostate, lung and bowel cancer and bone marrow transplants.
+Funding was also announced for prostate, lung and bowel cancers and bone marrow transplants.

 Ian Yates, CEO of COTA Australia said older Australians will welcome the additional commitments to cancer research and treatment.